alc6379/angular-docs/source/angular-cli.md

 <h2 id="installation">Installation</h2>

-To get started with Apollo and Angular install few needed packages.
-Take a look at [Installation](initialization.html#installation) section.
+To get started with Apollo and Angular install few needed packages, take a look at the [Installation](initialization.html#installation) section.

 <h2 id="initialization">Initialization</h2>

-Take a look at [Initialization](initialization.html) section.
+Take a look at the [Initialization](initialization.html) section.

 <h2 id="proxy">Proxy</h2>

-If your GraphQL endpoint lives under different host with Angular CLI you can easily define proxy configuration.
+If your GraphQL endpoint lives under a different host with Angular CLI you can easily define proxy configuration.

 Take for example `api.example.com/graphql`: